What makes a song—like Aphex Twin’s Avril 14th—instantly recognisable as special?

 Uh, the less said about all that the better.

-While doing some research on this song, Aphex, and the album, I found it funny to see that all the major music sites gave it less-than-positive reviews when it released, using terms such as “indecipherable” and “gratuitously weird”.
+While doing some research on this song, Aphex, and the album, I found it funny to see that all the major music sites gave it less-than-positive reviews when it released, using words like “indecipherable” and “gratuitously weird”.
 Drukqs came out in 2001—I was too young to appreciate all of that unfolding.
 But it’s odd to look back on now, in light of how he’s idolized.

 Aphex Twin’s Avril 14th was recorded on a Yamaha acoustic piano modified to play from MIDI input